open-telemetry/opentelemetry-java-instrumentation/instrumentation/servlet/README.md

 # Instrumentation for Java Servlets

+## A word about version

+We support Servlet API starting from version 2.2.
+But various instrumentations apply to different versions of the API.
+They are divided into 3 sub-modules:

+`servlet-common` contains instrumentations applicable to all API versions that we support.

+`servlet-2.2` contains instrumentations applicable to Servlet API 2.2, but not to to 3+.

+`servlet-3.0` contains instrumentations that require Servlet API 3.0 or newer.

+## Implementation details

 In order to fully understand how java servlet instrumentation work, let us first take a look at the following stacktrace from Spring PetClinic application.
 Unimportant frames are redacted, points of interests are highlighted and discussed below.